thansetan/glints-job-scraper/README.md

 3. Run the following command:

 ```
-  python scrape.py "Job Title You Want to Scrape" -b "Browser you want to Use"
+  python scrape.py "Job title/position you want to scrape" -b "Browser you want to use"
 ```

 ## Note: